aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 You will die alone and poorly dressed.
+> 🥠 It’s about time I got out of that cookie.

-Last update: Thu Feb 27 05:09:16 2025
+Last update: Fri Feb 28 05:09:03 2025

 ### Let's play! 🎮